ccarver80/REST-API/README.md

 # REST API (TeamTreeHouse Project #9)
-## -Backend REST API using Express and Sequelize.
+### -----Backend REST API using Express and Sequelize.

 # Introduction
 This is project #9 for my full stack tech degree thru Team Treehouse.